poissonconsulting/bisonpicsuite/README.md

 <!-- badges: end -->

-The goal of `bisonpicsuite` is to make it easy to install and load the `bisonpic` suite of R packages for visualizing and analyzing Wood **BISON** camera trap (**PIC**) data.
+The goal of `bisonpicsuite` is to make it easy to install and load the `bisonpic` suite of R packages for visualizing and analyzing wood **BISON** camera trap (**PIC**) data.

 The packages are designed to facilitate data exploration and analysis of